cryptotechguru/EDEN/README.md

 ## Join us:

 Join our decentralized team of collaborators by playing the EDENomicon game: [nomicon.edenprotocol.io](http://nomicon.edenprotocol.io).
+What's a Nomicon?
+You'll find out in the [game](http://nomicon.edenprotocol.io/Nomicon/).